 Who Employs Presenters?

-The main employers include local and independent radio stations, the BBC, ITV, digital, satellite and cable TV companies and independent production companies.
-Competition for jobs is very fierce.
+The main employers include local and independent radio stations, the BBC, commercial radio groups and independent production companies.
+Competition for jobs is fierce.

 Do I Need to Do a Course?

-There are no set entry qualifications, but many presenters and announcers have higher-level qualifications although practical experience is equally important.
-Student radio or newspapers, hospital broadcasting and community radio and television can offer useful experience.
+There are no set entry qualifications, but many presenters have higher-level qualifications although practical experience is equally important.
+Student radio, hospital broadcasting and community radio can offer useful experience.
 Entry routes are very varied: for instance, presenters in news or current affairs generally need training and experience in journalism; music radio presenters may start out as club DJs.
 Having specialist subject knowledge may be an advantage.

-Many companies offer short courses for announcers and presenters.
+Many companies offer short courses for presenters.
 Some can be expensive, so check their content to make sure they are going to be useful.
-Skillset, the Sector Skills Council for Creative Media, can offer practical advice.
+Creative Skillset, the Sector Skills Council for Creative Media, can offer practical advice.

-There is no formal career structure for announcers and presenters.
+There is no formal career structure for presenters.
 Many presenters seek to move on to a national station or to a more high-profile, peak-time show.